prithvirajkadiyala/MATH4753_FA18/Lab4/Lab4RMD.md

 ```
 P-Value = 0.29

 Since the value is smaller, there is  higher evidence towards the Null hypothesis.
+But not high enough to disregard the hypothesis.
 ```

 ##Task 3.7 Conclusion